madeshsasikala/striverdsa/README.md

 # Striverdsa

 ## stacks and queue
-1.implement stack using arrays
+- implement stack using arrays
-2.implement queue using array
+- implement queue using array
-3.implement stack using queue
+- implement stack using queue